volker-raschek/createrepo-docker/README.md

 This project contains all sources to build the container image `docker.io/volkerraschek/createrepo`.
-The primary goal of this project is to package the binary `createrepo` as container image to provide the functionally for CI/CD workflows or for systems which does not provide or based on RHEL.
+The primary goal of this project is to package the binary `createrepo` as container image to provide the functionally for CI/CD workflows or for systems which does contains the binary.